Skip to main content

 Now that you've built your customer model, you need to commit the changes you made to the project so that the repository has your latest code.

-2. Click merge to main To add these changes to the main branch on your repo.
+4. Click Merge this branch to main to add these changes to the main branch on your repo.

 Create a deployment environment